nelson123-lab/AI-response-drone-for-SAR/README.md

 AIRED has modern functionalities as follows:

-- [High Payload capacity, versatile, and platform agnostic architecture]
+- High Payload capacity, versatile, and platform agnostic architecture
-  - The AIRED can lift upto 5kg of weight with the help of it's 6 motors.
+  - With the assistance of its six motors, the AIRED can raise up to 5 kg of weight.
-- [Autopilot]
+- Autopilot
-  - The flight controller along with Jetson TX2 provides it the ability to calculate the flying distance and loop through the alloted region.
+  - AIRED can compute the flying distance and loop across the designated area thanks to the flight controller and Jetson TX2.
-- [Efficient optimization algorithms]
+- Efficient optimization
-  - Adopt state-of-the-art algorithms for sampling hyperparameters and efficiently pruning unpromising trials.
-- [Easy parallelization]
-  - Scale studies to tens or hundreds or workers with little or no changes to the code.
+  - Swarm formation capability for faster ground coverage
-- [Quick visualization]
+- Quick visualization
-  - The results obtained from the AIRED are streamed live in a monitor with the human detection.
+  - The AIRED results are transmitted in real time on a monitor alongside GPS coordinates of human detection.